carpentries/amy/docs/procedures.md

         $ git checkout main
         $ git pull origin main

+4. Create a release branch `release/vX.Y.Z` from `develop`.
+Major/minor release branches should be based on the `HEAD` of `develop`, but bugfix releases may be based on older commits to avoid including features intended for the next major/minor release.

+5. *Bugfix releases only:* Cherry-pick commits from `develop` to `release/vX.Y.Z` as required to fix bugs.
+Skip any commits that add new features.

-4. Merge `develop` into `main` branch (be careful, as there are sometimes conflicts that need to be manually resolved):
+6. Merge `release/vX.Y.Z` into `main` branch (be careful, as there are sometimes conflicts that need to be manually resolved):

         $ git checkout main
-        $ git merge --no-ff develop
+        $ git merge --no-ff release/vX.Y.Z

-5. Bump version on `main` (non-dev version corresponding to the milestone):
+7. Bump version on `main` (non-dev version corresponding to the milestone):

         $ # manually edit version in `amy/__init__.py` and `package.json`
         $ # use non-dev version string, e.g. `"v3.3.0"`
         $ git add amy/__init__.py package.json
         $ git commit -m "Bumping version to vX.Y.0"

-7. Just to be safe, run tests:
+8. Just to be safe, run tests:

         $ make test

-8. Tag a release.
+9. Tag a release.

         $ git tag -a "vX.Y.0" -s -m "AMY release vX.Y.0"

     Omit `-s` flag if you cannot create signed tags.
     See [Git documentation](https://git-scm.com/book/tr/v2/Git-Tools-Signing-Your-Work) for more info about signed tags.

-9. Push `main` and the new tag everywhere:
+10. Push `main` and the new tag everywhere:

         $ git push origin main --tags

-10. Bump version on `develop` (dev version corresponding to the milestone):
+11. Bump version on `develop` (dev version corresponding to the milestone):

         $ git checkout develop
         $ # manually edit version in `amy/__init__.py` and `package.json`